Baseball Pilgrimages

 GABP gap This separation takes place almost directly behind home plate (if you view it down the right field line) and from a distance the two decks appear to be connected by a walkway.
 In reality, the upper deck concourse remains exposed due to the lack of seats, but the “gap” itself remains a striking feature and allows for an unobstructed view of the tallest buildings in downtown.

-Speaking of heights, the distance from the last row of the upper deck to home plate is 259' 7," and when I visited the area I was surprised at how far away from the playing field it really felt.
+Speaking of heights, the distance from the last row of the upper deck to home plate is 259' 7," and when I visited the uppermost reaches of the ballpark I was surprised at how far away from the playing field it really felt.

-I was also surprised at the poor sightlines from the upper deck beyond the first base bag, as an alarming amount of fair territory down the outfield line extending to the right field foul pole was obscured from my angled seat.
+I was also surprised at the poor sightlines from the upper deck beyond the first base bag, as an alarming amount of fair territory down the outfield line extending to the right field foul pole is obscured from the seats there, even though they are among the 20% of seating within GABP that is angled 12 degrees towards home plate

-GABP features an enormous 218’ wide scoreboard that spans the length of the left field bleachers and provides fans with both lineups, a full array of statistics, a message board and video screen.
-Much like Cleveland’s Jacobs Field, GABP has an out-of-town scoreboard embedded into the left field wall.
-Unfortunately, fans sitting behind that wall can’t see the impressive scoreboard above them, and have only a miniature score-only board to view from their seats.
+GABP features an enormous 218’ wide scoreboard that spans the length of the left field bleachers and provides fans with both teams’ lineups, a full array of statistics, a message board and video screen.
+Atop the eastern portion of the scoreboard stands an analog clock that was modeled after the primary Longines timepiece once in use at Crosley Field.
+Much like Cleveland’s Progressive Field, GABP has an out-of-town scoreboard embedded into the left field wall.
+Unfortunately, fans sitting behind that wall can’t see the impressive main scoreboard above them, and have only a miniature score-only board to view from their seats.

-The Reds also decided to install those mini-video boards (the ones that circle hockey arenas) along the façade of each upper deck, which serve little purpose other than displaying animated adds for Pepsi and other sponsors.
-Fortunately, rumors suggest that the Reds will scrap the ads next year on the first base side video board in favor of giving left field patrons the line score and other stats that they are missing.
+The Reds also decided to install mini-video boards (commonly referred to as ribbon boards and most often seen wrapping around arenas) along the façade of each upper deck, where they serve little purpose other than displaying animated ads for Pepsi and other sponsors.
+Although rumors abounded that the Reds would scrap the ads on the first base side ribbon boards in favor of giving left field patrons the line score and other stats that they are missing, I haven’t been back to GABP since the next-to-last game of its inaugural season to verify if that plan ever came to fruition.

-Straight-away center field is the resting place of the Batter’s Eye Pavilion, a scaled down replica of the likewise pine green colored private structure of the same name at Tampa Bay’s Tropicana Field.
-Cincinnati’s version isn’t all that noticeable, nor necessary.
-Fortunately, there is a two-level fan concourse located next to the Batter’s Eye, and although the entire playing field isn’t visible it’s still a nice place to briefly hang out and chat with other fans.
+Straight-away center field is the resting place of the Batter’s Eye Pavilion, a scaled down replica of the likewise pine green colored private structure of the same name at Tampa Bay’s Tropicana Field (which has since been painted blue).
+Cincinnati’s version wouldn’t be all that noticeable, but a can't-miss, 7,500-square-foot riverboat-themed rooftop deck was built atop it after the 2006 season.
+Additionally, there is a two-level fan concourse located next to the Batter’s Eye, and although the entire playing field isn’t visible it’s still a nice place to briefly hang out and chat with other fans.

-On the opposite side of the Batter’s Eye are two replica smoke stacks that puff smoke whenever a Reds pitcher records a strike out or spew fireworks following a Cincy homer.
+On the right field side of the Batter’s Eye are two replica smoke stacks that puff smoke whenever a Reds pitcher records a strike out or spew fireworks following a Cincy homer and victory.
 Next to the stacks are the right field seats, which rise slightly in overall height the closer they get to the foul pole.
 These seats offer the best view of the Cincinnati skyline located to the left of home plate.
 On TV they also look deceptively close to the Ohio River, but in reality it would take a 580-foot poke to reach water.

 The Reds created what they call a “Sun/Moon Deck” in right field, which is the best place to watch the game if you want to stand, but the security personnel keep you back a few feet from the railing.
 On the other hand, fans can get a good view of the bullpens from the outfield concourse while leaning against white steel bars.

-The Reds new ballpark does pay homage to one of their previous homes, Crosley Field (1912-70), with the Crosley Terrace and a few other reminders of baseball in that vintage era.
-But notably absent is any real reference to Riverfront Stadium, which was renamed Cinergy Field in 1996.
+The Reds’ new ballpark does pay homage to one of their previous homes, Crosley Field (1912-70), with the Crosley Terrace plaza near the main entrance the most impressive reminder of Cincinnati's ballpark during baseball's so-called Golden Age.
+But notably absent is any real reference to Riverfront Stadium, which was renamed Cinergy Field in September of 1996.

-There’s no doubt Cincinnati is a baseball city – a current public arts exhibit titled Bats Incredible! features 11,000 regulation sized Louisville Slugger bats that were turned into 250 baseball themed sculptures and placed throughout downtown - but there isn’t a whole lot going on in the city on weekends.
+There’s no doubt Cincinnati is a baseball city – in 2003 a public arts exhibit called Bats Incredible! featured 11,000 regulation sized Louisville Slugger bats that were turned into 250 baseball themed sculptures and placed throughout downtown - but there isn’t a whole lot going on in the city on weekends, when the majority of nearby restaurants are closed.
+So a walk across the Taylor-Southgate Bridge to Kentucky, where a hub of activity centers around a mall, movie theatre and the Newport Aquarium, may be in order for out-of-towners.

-The walk from GABP took about 15 minutes and offers the best glimpse of the ballpark and the entire Cincinnati skyline.
-From the bridge you get a good view of US Bank Arena, which is located next door to GABP, and not too much further down the Ohio River stands the sleekly designed Paul Brown Stadium, home of the Bengals.
+The walk from GABP to Kentucky takes about 15 minutes and offers the best glimpse of the ballpark and the entire Cincinnati skyline.
+From the bridge you get a good view of U.S. Bank Arena, which is located next door to GABP, and not too much further down the Ohio River stands the sleekly designed Paul Brown Stadium, home of the NFL’s Cincinnati Bengals.

 While Cincinnati has professional sports, the Northern Kentucky side of the Ohio River is home to much more than food and entertainment.
-The Cincinnati/Northern Kentucky International Airport is located in Covington, 13 miles across the border, and the ballpark is easily accessible by public bus from the drop-off point of 4th and Main after a mere 25-minute ride on the TANK (Transit Authority of Northern Kentucky) #2X Airport Express for the paltry sum of $1.25.
+The Cincinnati/Northern Kentucky International Airport is located in Covington, 13 miles across the border, and the ballpark is easily accessible from there by public bus via the drop-off point of 4th and Main after a mere 25-minute ride on the TANK (Transit Authority of Northern Kentucky) #2X Airport Express for the paltry sum of $1.75.

 While at the airport, or any place else you can find it (including the GABP Skyline Chili concession), I highly recommend that you scarf down a bowl of Cincinnati’s delightful chili.
-Although the baseball team has fallen on hard times, I dare say that the city’s famous recipe for chili easily is the best I’ve ever tasted.
+Although the baseball team has fallen on hard times, I dare say that the city’s famous recipe for chili makes the losing easier to stomach.

-But the bottom line is that my strong initial impression of GABP faded, like the 2003 Reds, over the course of my visit.
+But the bottom line is that my strong initial impression of GABP faded, much like the 2003 Reds (who started 34-32 but finished 69-93), over the course of my visit.
 Cincinnati has a gritty, working class feel to it, and while the ballpark lacks the overall splendor I’d expect due to its age and location, it does fit right in with the present day Cincinnati image.

-Great American Ball Park Footnotes - Facts & Figures
+Great American Ball Park Facts, Figures, Firsts & Footnotes

 • Construction began on August 1, 2000.